Matthew J. Van Wagenen

-Matthew J. Van Wagenen is a United States Army major general who currently serves as deputy chief of staff for operations (DCOS-OPS) of Allied Command Operations in the Supreme Headquarters Allied Powers Europe.
+Matthew J. Van Wagenen is a retired United States Army major general who recently served as deputy chief of staff for operations (DCOS-OPS) of Allied Command Operations in the Supreme Headquarters Allied Powers Europe.
 He was previously the deputy commanding general of V Corps at Victory Forward in Poznan, Poland and another prior assignment was as the chief of staff of operations of NATO, Allied Rapid Reaction Corps.
 He served as deputy commanding general of the 3rd (United Kingdom) Division and the 1st Cavalry Division, and as the commander of Task Force Southeast in Gardez City, Paktia Province, Afghanistan, from March to August 2017.
 He has participated in numerous combat operations, such as the Battle of Ramadi in 2006.

 Military career

 Van Wagenen is an ROTC graduate of Marquette University, class of 1991.
 After attending the Armor Officer Basic Course, Van Wagenen was assigned to Erlangen, Germany, as Tank Platoon Leader and Battalion Motor Officer in the 2nd Brigade, 1st Armored Division in 1992.
 He was then assigned as a Troop Executive Officer in 3–4 Cavalry Regiment, 3rd Infantry Division in Schweinfurt, Germany, from November 1993 to September 1995.
 After completing the Armor Officer Advanced Course in Fort Knox, Kentucky, he was assigned as an Assistant Operations Officer, 2d Brigade, 3d Infantry Division in Georgia from April 1996 to May 1997.
 In 1997, Van Wagenen was assigned as Commander of A Company, 1st Battalion, 64th Armor Regiment, 2nd Brigade in Georgia.
 Afterwards, he was an Observer and Controller with Operations Group Combat Maneuver Training Center Hohenfels, Germany, in 1999.
 In 2004, he was assigned to SGS 7th Army Training Command Grafenwoehr, Germany.
 Then, he was assigned as an executive officer to the Bandits 1–37 Armor Regiment during the Battle of Ar Ramadi and Anbar Awakening till February 2007.
 He was quoted for explaining the unit's approach to urban warfare and the use of tanks in Ar Ramadi: "This is a whole different concept that leaves the city intact.
 We're doing this one block at a time, and it's slow," and "They asked me, 'What business does a tank battalion have in downtown Ramadi?"
 Van Wagenen said, "I told them: 'Any business we want.'
 And that's the truth."